Master's Programme in Renewable Electricity Production

-The Master's Programme in Renewable Electricity Production offers you an education in state-of-the-art electrical power systems and renewable electricity generation.
-The electric grid in Europe and the rest of the world is facing a great shift and the electric transmission system is accommodating an increasing share of renewable energy sources.
-Qualified professionals in the energy field are in high demand and this programme helps you develop an attractive profile for the labour market after graduation.
+The Master's Programme in Renewable Electricity Production offers you an education in electrical power systems and renewable electricity generation.
+The electric grid in the world is facing a great shift, and the electric transmission system is accommodating an increasing share of renewable energy sources.
+Qualified professionals in the energy field are in high demand and this programme will help you develop an attractive profile for the labour market.

 Why this programme?

-If you are interested in how technology can contribute to sustainability and environment, and want to mix traditional engineering skills with current research in the area of electric power then you can expect two fruitful years on the Master's Programme in Renewable Electricity Production.
-Uppsala University's energy research is world leading in many areas and there is close cooperation between research and industry.
+Are you interested in how technology can contribute to sustainability and the environment?
+Do you want to mix traditional engineering skills with current research in the area of electric power?
+Then the Master's Programme in Renewable Electricity Production is the right choice for you.
+Uppsala University's energy research is world-leading in many areas and there is close cooperation between research and industry.

 You will be put in contact with some of the main actors in the Swedish industry through study visits and guest lectures.
-At the same time, there are opportunities for Master's thesis and project courses in industry and research groups.
-You can feel free to make contact and show your interest.
+You will also have opportunities for a Master's thesis and project courses in industry and research groups.

 During the programme you can expect to:

-be able to perform power system analysis of transport and distribution electrical systems;
+- perform power system analysis of transport and distribution electrical systems,

-analysis of economic aspects of renewable electricity production;
+- analyse economic aspects of renewable electricity production,

 Technical skills are important, but also soft skills such as presentation technique and argumentation.
 Project management is also part of the programme.
 These will be very useful during your studies and for your professional career.